 12-13 Palesun, 200

-The party continued upward for a few hours before finally reaching the first point of note along the trail.
-Ancient stone pillars lined the pathway.
-The apparent age of the stone, combined with the party’s dungeoneering sense, led them to be suspicious.
-Igan, who was nothing if not eager to prove is heroism, walked through the first set of pillars at Aeson’s behest Sure enough, the Captain of the Townsguard set off a tripwire that he didn’t notice, and that the party didn’t look for.
+The party continued upward for several hours before finally reaching the first point of note along the trail.
+Ancient stone pillars lined this pathway.
+The apparent age of the stone, combined with the party’s dungeoneering sense, led suspicions regarding its integrity.
+Igan, who was nothing if not eager to prove is heroism, walked through the first set of pillars at Aeson’s behest.
+Sure enough, the Captain of the Townsguard set off a tripwire that he didn’t notice, and that the party didn’t look for.
 The pillars came crashing down and would have killed him on the spot if not for Jamster’s intervention. *Be wary that these actions may have consequences in the future. * Exhausted, Igan decided to sit for a while to regain his strength.
 He seems to have no recollection of what happened.

-The party, satisfied that the remaining pillars would hold, continued on.
-Several Spiders hid in the vegetation, only to attack the party as they approached; however, the party made quick work of them all.
-It is of note that these were the same species of spider the party encountered in a Corvalian alleyway, which nearly killed them.
-The party is certainly stronger than it was when it first set out, just a few short months ago.
+Satisfied that the remaining pillars would hold, the party continued on.
+Several Spiders hid in the brush nearby, only to attack the party as they approached; however, they were quickly disposed of.
+These were the same species of spider the party encountered in a Corvalian alleyway, which nearly killed them.
 Before continuing on, the party examined a stone face of dwarven make that was mostly buried in the ground.
 Its left eye bore a sapphire, which Aeson quickly prised from it.
+Jamster also found a small cask of ale among the spiders’ ill-gotten belongings.
 It would seem the dwarves also have some history with these mountains.

-The party continued; another hour into their trek up the mountain.
+The party continued another hour into their trek up the mountain.
 At this point, the sheer scale of their climb became apparent.
-The lush vegetation was no more; replaced only with stone and dust.
-When they came to a small gap in the pathway, the staggering drop to the ground below — easily more than a hundred feet — that reality became much more real.
+The lush vegetation was no more; replaced with stone, dust, and howling winds.
+When they came to a small gap in the pathway, the staggering drop to the ground below — easily more than a hundred feet — seemed to unsettle them.
 A careful mix of happenstance, and the investigative efforts of Jamster and Ciraena revealed a rather large set of tracks leading up the path ahead, which were covered by a thin layer of dirt It’s not certain what made the tracks, but with individual footprints large enough for Jamster and Aiko to stand in together, let’s hope you don’t run into it.

 The gap was spanned by a thin, but sturdy bridge.
 Perhaps used to such perils, it took the party some time to decide to walk across it.
 They all managed without a bit of trouble — and some party members proved themselves to be unnaturally acrobatic in the feat.
 Battle-weariness and that stress aside, the party took a short rest, during which Aeson discovered a hidden door behind the rock he leaned against After the rest was complete, the party set about trying various means to open it. *Several minutes of prying with thieves tools, fingers and the correct end of an arrow saw the door open, * which is surely a feat.
 Whoever placed the door there certainly did not intend for it to be opened in such a way.